| |

 sometimes cross over) emerging. |

-In conclusion, Space Opera fiercely maintained its freedom to be as
+Like its sister Weird Fiction, Space Opera has fiercely maintained its freedom to be as

-creative and weird as it wanted and never felt bound by the
+wildly creative and strange as it wants, never feeling bound by the

-didactic, elements of Science Fiction that were defined by Gernsback,
+didactic elements of Science Fiction that had been defined by Gernsback,

-undermining the genre that best represented their worldview.
+undermining a genre that best represented their worldview.

-But it need not be a contest of wills.
+But it never needed to be a contest of wills.

-If Space Opera isn’t the bastard child of SF, and is at least as old
+If Space Opera isn’t the bastard child of Science Fiction, and is at least as old

-as SF, if not older, then it’s not and never was a subgenre but is
+as Science Fiction, if not older, then it’s not and has never been a subgenre

 instead